 Homocystinuria caused by cystathionine beta-synthase deficiency, or CBS deficiency, is an inherited metabolic disease in which affected people cannot process certain amino acids, the building blocks of proteins, due to the lack of a particular enzyme.
-The disease causes an array of symptoms including eye problems, skeletal abnormalities, an increased risk for dangerous blood clots, and in some people it causes developmental delay or mental disability.
+The disease causes an array of symptoms including eye problems, skeletal abnormalities, an increased risk for dangerous blood clots, and in some people it causes developmental delay or intellectual disability.

 Not all people with the disease exhibit all of the symptoms described below, and the severity of the symptoms varies widely from person to person.
 In some cases, people will reach adulthood before developing any symptoms.